home-assistant/home-assistant.io/source/_integrations/withings.markdown

 - Home Assistant (For create/update of Withings developer account):
     - Publicly accessible.
     - Running on a fully qualified domain name.
-    - Running over HTTPS signed by a globally recognised Certificate Authority.
+    - Running over HTTPS signed by a globally recognized Certificate Authority.
 Let's Encrypt will work.
 - Home Assistant (For adding the integration)
     - Home Assistant's `internal_url` needs to be set to match the `redirect uri` provided for your Withings account.